-If not, then you’ve never been to Canmore!
+If not, then you’ve never been to Canmore, Alberta!
 The Bow Valley region is home to some of the best spots for wildlife viewing in the entire country.
 It’s one of the main reasons why these two communities lure millions of visitors every year.

-This abundance of wildlife, especially big mammals, is a defining feature of the Canadian Rocky Mountains; it’s one of the key things that really make this region special.
+This abundance of wildlife, especially big mammals, is a defining feature of the Canadian Rocky Mountains; it’s one of the key elements that really make this region special.

 There are few other places in the world where you can spot black bears, elk and moose all during a one-hour drive down the highway.

 Banff National Park alone is home to 56 different mammal species, including cougars, wolverines, wolves and grizzlies.
 In fact, there are more grizzly bears in Banff than there are black bears, which continue to be threatened.
 And with Canmore being just beyond Banff National Park’s gates, it’s ideally located for seeing some amazing species.

 Here are our top spots for viewing Canmore wildlife:

 This is probably the most popular wildlife-viewing drive in the Canmore area.